r96922081/Regex/README.md

 # Regex
 Regular expression engine.
-It can test if an input is accpeted or rejected by a pattern. and find matched sub-strings of a specifc pattern
+It can test if an input is accpeted or rejected by a pattern or find matched substrings of a pattern

 **Recognize**